 To mitigate frontrunning, Uniswap allows traders to specify a maximum price when placing an order.
 Therefore, if a miner front runs an order, the user cannot be forced into accepting the worse price.
 Although they might miss the trade, they won’t suffer from a costlier price.
 Combined with expiring orders to prevent miners from withholding signed transactions and processing them at a more advantageous price, it’s clear that Uniswap has a very user-first mindset.

-In order to incentivize market marking, Uniswap charges a 0.3% fee on each transaction.
+In order to incentivize liquidity, Uniswap charges a 0.3% fee on each transaction.
 These fees are automatically added back to the market at the time of transfer, resulting in deeper spreads across the board.
-As such, market makers pro-rata stake(s) grants them ownership over a larger pool of capital.
+As such, liquidity provider’s pro-rata stake(s) grants them ownership over a larger pool of capital.
 Stated another way, the more transactions on a market, the more fees collected, and the more income a market maker earns when redeeming their liquidity token(s).

 In a world where hurdles and barriers to entry continue to limit adoption, Uniswap provides a much needed DEX experience that digital asset traders have long been searching for.
 With that being said, it should be emphasized that only Ethereum-based assets are currently supported in the current version.
 While it is possible to wrap any digital asset like Bitcoin (WBTC) and trade it via Uniswap, at this point in time other native protocol tokens such as Tezos or Binance Coin are currently not supported via Uniswap markets.